Losing an eye: Enucleation and prosthetic eye FAQ

 The eye socket can change in shape over time, so adjustments and refitting of a glass eye may be needed as time goes on.
 Typically, prosthetic eyes require yearly polishing by the ocularist and replacement every five to seven years.

-Are All Glass Eyes Made Of Glass?
+Are Glass Eyes Made Of Glass?

-No. A prosthetic eye can be made of a number of materials that are compatible with the eye socket tissues.
+Some are but others are not.
+A prosthetic eye can be made of a number of materials that are compatible with the eye socket tissues.

 Silicone polymers also are used to make artificial eyes.